 Is it safe to bring students back?

 Science Brief: Transmission of SARS-CoV-2 in Schools, Updated March 19, 2021.

-Gov. Newsom believes it is safe to bring students back to school, starting with the earliest grades, if health and safety practices are implemented and followed.
+Federal and state health officials said it is relatively safe to bring students back to school, starting with the earliest grades, if health and safety practices are implemented and followed.

 - In studies of open schools in America and around the world, children do not seem to be major sources of transmission — either to each other or to adults.

 - The growing body of evidence is particularly strong regarding lower risks in elementary schools.

 - Even in communities with many Covid-19 cases, we do not see many outbreaks in schools.
 That’s because the right precautions can stop outbreaks before they start.
 See this report, for example.

 “We have learned a great deal since the beginning of the pandemic, and both national and international studies demonstrate the relatively low risks and high benefits of educating students in classrooms — especially for elementary grades,” the statement said.

 How many students are attending in-person classes in California?